michaliskambi/sync2git/README.txt

 1. Set up directories and permissions:

-   mkdir -p /etc/sync2git/projects
-   mkdir -p /var/lib/sync2git
+   sudo mkdir -p /etc/sync2git/projects sudo mkdir -p /var/lib/sync2git

+   # Change the ownership of above directories to the user
+   # that will run sync2git.
+   # Below we call this user 'sync2git' (see the cron instructions
+   # below for info how to create such user), you can also just
+   # use your current normal username.

-   chown sync2git /var/lib/sync2git
+   chown sync2git /etc/sync2git/projects /var/lib/sync2git

+   # Remember to execute the rest of commands as the user that owns
+   # /etc/sync2git/projects and /var/lib/sync2git directories.
+   # If this is your current normal user, then don't worry.
+   # If this is a special user, try "sudo -u sync2gituser ...".

 2. Create a project:

    mkdir -p /etc/sync2git/projects/myproject